observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 docker push "acr$ENV_PROJECT_NAME.azurecr.io/devices-api":"$TAG"
 ```

 Now, it’s time to deploy it to our Kubernetes cluster.
 The Bash script used to deploy your resources should have already connected you to your AKS cluster.
 You can double check this by running `kubectl config get-contexts`.
-In case your are not connected open the section below to see how to connect to it.
+In case your are not connected, open the section below to see how to connect to it.

 <details markdown="1">
 <summary> Here’s how to connect to your AKS cluster:</summary>